 Members are able to work on meaningful community projects at their own pace, in their own time, in the company of other like-minded people.
 Not just community projects but also their own personal projects extending their knowledge and skill base.

 Conservation and wild life protection is very much part of our daily activities manufacturing humane traps for rodents, weta breeding houses and bird feeders.
 Environmental protection not just for us but for those that follow.

 The Men's Shed is a place of encouragement for all to take an interest in their own health and well-being.
 Sometimes, just to be able to chat about health concerns to other interested and sympathetic ears can greatly assist in personal well-being.
 Good health is paramount to us all, the Men's Shed gives a person that safe atmosphere of old-fashioned friendship and fellowship, all with no pressure but understanding.

 Being a member does not mean you have to learn the tools within our workshop, many other things will keep you occupied and interested acknowledging your valuable contribution to your membership team.
 Should you wish to learn the safe use of the machinery and tools we have a program of designated tutors to train and supervise your safe use of these.
 This programme is in place for obvious safety reasons regardless of the members past experience.

 Although a Charitable Trust, we also believe in helping other charitable trusts in need.
-Our relationship extends to supporting the local branch of Grandparents Parenting Grandchildren Inc.

 During your day at the 'Shed' you will strike up friendships and find the wealth of talent and knowledge that not only others bring, but you yourself bring to the shed community.
 Every member is an important integral part of the overall success of the Shed.
 There are no management layers, no hierarchical ladder, no A, B or C lists of importance.
 Equality is the ingredient that allows the Shed its success, both personally and community.